Car Accidents Caused by Texting

 After a crash occurs, it is necessary to prove that texting was involved.
 Your attorney will be able to subpoena the driver’s cell phone records from their carrier.
 By doing this, the investigator can link the time of the accident to the calls or texts that happened at that time.
 The texting driver will be identified as negligent.

-Morris Law Firm in Myrtle Beach and Murrells Inlet
+Morris Law Accident Injury Lawyers in Myrtle Beach and Murrells Inlet

 Our law firm in the Myrtle Beach area has helped numerous residents obtain the compensation they deserve.
 Just call us at (843) 232-0944 to schedule a free case review.
 We can answer your questions and give you your options moving forward.
 If it is more convenient for you, you can reach out to us online.